alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 metadata and data are both considered static.

-The middleware component of PANGAEA, panFMP, has been released as open source software.^[PANGAEA Framework for Metadata Portals Website, URL:
+The middleware component of PANGAEA, panFMP, has been released as open source software.^[PANGAEA Framework for Metadata Portals, URL:
 <http://www.panfmp.org/>.]
 Some of the associated visualisation and
 conversion tools have been made available as freeware.^[PANGAEA Software Web page, URL: <http://www.pangaea.de/software/>.]